sacrud/pyramid_sacrud/docs/pages/contribute.rst

 Project modules are on `pyramid_sacrud/static/js/app/`.

-Before changing js modules you need to run 'watch' task with gulp:
+Before changing js modules you need to run \'watch\' task with gulp:

 .. code:: bash